sscheng25/Tourist_Guide_for_National_Parks/_posts/2021-12-14-cluster-analysis.md

 ## Matrix Plots

-We plot some features used in clustering analysis above inthe matrix plots below.
+We plot some features used in clustering analysis above in the matrix plots below.
 For most features here, we can see a clustering pattern.

 Parks in group 0 is common in high crime rate, many local restaurants, and moderate median household income.
 Group 1 has the similarity of low median household income, few local restaurants and other amenities, and moderate crime rate.
 Group 2 shows a high local income and low crime rate.